tillfurger/stock_vs_gdp/README.md

 Intro
 ------------

-Using data from xxx for the United States, middle inc country, low income country, we are examining whether stock market capitalization grows faster than the GDP.
-For that purpose, we are setting...
+Using data from Alpha Vantage for the United States,  we are examining whether stock market capitalization grows faster than the GDP.
+For that purpose, we are providing an analysis of the data through interactive graphs and tables, as well as an interpretation of our output.

+In a second step, we are comparing our analysis to the findings of selected papers, which focus on the situation in middle and low income countries.

 Project Organization